Tonight, Santa died at our house.

-He was giddy to be in on this big secret and knew immediately that if Santa wasn’t real that had far-reaching implications.
+He was giddy to be in on this big secret and realized immediately that if Santa wasn’t real, it had far-reaching implications.
 So not only have I lost my job as Mrs. Claus I’ve also been relieved of my duties as an elf stunt coordinator.
-While I won’t miss the late night stress of that job, the facial expressions the next morning were generous compensation.
+While I won’t miss the late-night stress of moving the Elf on the Shelf, the facial expressions the next morning were generous compensation.

 When Easter comes, I won’t need to hide the basket.
 The Easter Bunny always gave practical gifts and a package of new underwear along with the obligatory chocolate, so I’ve been dropping not-so-subtle hints about that rascally rabbit for years.
 The underwear in next Easter’s basket will be met with an eye roll rather than a smirk.

 I should’ve been fired as Tooth Fairy on numerous occasions.
 As a fairy, I was tardy and unreliable.
 From here on out, lose a tooth, toss it in the garbage, and move on, kiddo.

 This, of course, is just further proof my boy is growing up.

 And since we’re being honest here, that makes me sad.

 I did my best to bring some magic to childhood and now reality is seeping in.
 I wanted to hold onto innocence for as long as possible in as many ways as possible.
 Because let’s face it, the real world is tough and can leave you longing for some bits of magic.

 So once the truth was out, I shared with him some of my memories as Mrs. Claus.
 The night Santa and I stayed up way too late putting together a train set.
 That night was exhausting and so rewarding on Christmas morning.
 I told him stories of late-night assembly and sneaky shopping.
 He hung on every word.
 Then we recalled all of the crazy shenanigans that elf had done over the years and there was a bit of amazement at the lengths mom went to.
 He saw me in a new light.